simonecalzolaro/IS23-AM05/README.md

 # How to use the project

-When the software is started the terminal prompts the choice between GUI and TUI, make the choice and then the graphic/command-line will be shown.
+When the software starts the terminal prompts the choice between GUI and TUI, make the choice and then the graphic/command-line will be shown.
 Now you can choose the connection between RMI and socket and after this you have to insert your nickname in order to log into a new/existing game, if you're starting a new game you have to choose the number of players.

-        1. If you're using the CLI type ' /help ' on the terminal and it will show all the command that the user can perform
+- If you're using the CLI type ' /help ' on the terminal and it will show all the command that the user can perform

-        2. If you're the GUI you can manually select the tiles from the board, then you have to click the ' enter ' button, choose the columns on your shelf and then click on the tiles in the order that you want them to be inserted
+- If you're using the GUI you can manually select the tiles from the board, then you have to click the ' enter ' button, choose the columns on your shelf and then click on the tiles in the order that you want them to be inserted

  Note: You cannot change your mind after the tiles have been chosen from the board

 # Credits